RonNewcomb/narrative-engine/README system3.md

   - interactive interiority is a dialogue with one's self
   - challenged by others, dialogue
   - witnessing
+  - amend your own beliefs with reflective scenes
+  - amending beliefs changes the options menus
 - setting is a character
   - the "rules" of the story/genre are the setting's beliefs?
   - plot devices are deux-ex-machina push-buttons of plot
   - the tin idiot (author-character) breaks deadlocks via plot devices
   - therefore... plot devices are beliefs of setting? what?
 - problems
-  - control vs empathy. target 2nd-order emotions
+  - control vs empathy? target second-order emotions
-  - believability vs playability. apply stress, foreshadowing, or alliance
+  - believability vs playability? apply stress, foreshadowing, or alliance
-  - agency vs plot.
-A boardgame setup?
+  - agency vs plot?
+A boardgame setup
+- relation to others' external conflict
   - ally, support, defuse, escalate, prolong, ignore
 - arc types
   - mystery creates curiousity until the explanation
   - conflict creates uncertainty until the decision